lipskiyp/fastapi_template/README.md

 ## Overview

-This FastAPI Boilerplate project implements a scalable asynchronous FastAPI backend for a messenger application with PostgreSQL DBMS, SQLAlchemy ORM and Alembic migrations.
-New users can be created and authenticated via OAuth JWT Bearer authentication flow with basic scopes.
+This FastAPI boilerplate project implements a scalable asynchronous FastAPI backend for a messenging service with PostgreSQL DBMS, SQLAlchemy ORM, Alembic migrations, Docker containerization and Pydantic type validation.
+New users can be created and authenticated via OAuth JWT Bearer authentication flow with basic access scopes (regular, admin and superuser).
 Authenticated users can create new multi-user message threads and send/receive messages to/from other users.
-Users with admin scopes are able to list and update other users.
+Users with admin scopes are able to list and update other users as well as access all threads.

-Project's architecture can easily be adapted and extended to any FastAPI application in very short time.
+Project's architecture can be easily adapted and extended to any FastAPI service with very little effort.

-## Core Technologies
+## Technologies

 - FastAPI
 - Pydantic